-As in the previous year, the result of the current year is influenced by increased depreciation due to tax regulations, which was used in previous years in accordance with commercial law, in the amount of €1.1 million.
+The result of the current year is influenced by increased depreciation due to tax regulations, which was used in previous years in accordance with commercial law, in the amount of €1.4 million (previous year: €1.1 million).

 Write-ups for extraordinary depreciation and amortization in previous years are made if the original reason for the depreciation no longer applies.